-Children's Choices
+Children's Reasoning

-- The children should be encouraged to take responsibility for their own actions. - If they choose to behave in a positive and safe manner, they will enjoy positive consequences. - If they behave in a negative way, they must understand the detrimental effects of this and understand that negative consequences will follow. - If they choose to alter behaviour and comply or conform, they are praised and will enjoy positive consequences.
+- The children should be encouraged to take responsibility for their own actions. - If they behave in a positive and safe manner, they will enjoy positive consequences.
+It is our aim to ensure children can relate and regulate so that they can reason.
+The 4Rs (Repair, Regulate, Relate, Reason) from Louise Michelle Bombers work are adopted in this policy. - If they behave in a negative way, they must, once regulated, understand the detrimental effects of this and understand that negative consequences will follow; Reasoning.